This post may contain affiliate links. Please read my disclosure policy for more details.

 Packing an exciting lunch box to keep your kids happy and healthy can be a challenge.
 That means coming up every day with new healthy lunch box ideas for them to take to school.

-And we are talking about healthy and nutritionally balanced lunch box which looks colorful and inviting, right?
+Plus, we want healthy and nutritionally balanced meals to look colorful and inviting, right?

-Although my 4 years old is not a fussy eater (I’m so lucky, I know!), packing lunch sometimes can be a real pain in the you know what, especially during the Monday-to-Friday morning rush.
+Although my 5 years old is not a fussy eater (I’m so lucky, I know!), packing lunch sometimes can be a real pain in you know what, especially during the Monday-to-Friday morning rush.

 WHAT CAN I PUT IN A SCHOOL LUNCH BOX?

-CARBS: pasta, rice, bread, barley, couscous, crackers.
-Go for whole grains which contain more natural fiber and micronutrients while “white” bread, rice and pasta are composed of heavily processed wheat grains.
+Pasta, rice, bread, barley, couscous, crackers.
+Go for whole grains that contain more natural fiber and micronutrients while “white” bread, rice, and pasta are composed of heavily processed wheat grains.

 To help you plan tasty, healthy packed lunches that your kids will love, I’ve got these 10 yummy suggestions to get you started.